ThingSet/thingset.github.io/docs/spec/v0.6/glossary.md

 A data object where the value contains actual data and no further layers of objects.
 It is a leaf node of the data object tree.

-### Statement

-A message containing data items as key/value pairs.
-The key can be the name or the data object ID.

 ### Group

 A category of data objects belonging together, forming the data hierarchy.